Red0pium/node_and_react_project2023/BUILD.md

 The <u>**advanced web feature**</u> is at the end of any learning program, it displays the results of your training session on a package.

 From here, using the website is easy and intuitive.
 I let you try it by yourself, **please try every functionality, it took us a lot of time**.
-But here is what you can do:
-- create new packages
-- create new facts
-- modify existing facts
-- modify existing packages
-- delete existing facts
-- delete existing packages (this will delete all the facts inside the package before deleting the package)
-- answer the questions of the facts in a given package
-- rate how well you answered each question (at the end of the learning session, you will get a review telling how well you performed)

-And everytime you do something, there are always verifications.
-For example, if you want to create a new fact, you can't leave an empty question or answer.
-I let you try everything by yourself,

 Thanks !